nt-miles/pre-coded-bot-js/README.md

 that one, as that allows me to test the bot if it isn't working.

 DO NOT EDIT, MOVE, OR DELETE PACKAGE.JSON, YARN.LOCK OR PACKAGE-LOCK.JSON.
 THAT IS FOR NPM/YARN TO SEE WHAT YOU NEED.

+# My other stuff (I guess):
+Python "branch" of this: https://github.com/wildcatnt/pre-coded-bot-py/